Jesus-Guijarro/southeast-spain-weather-monitor/README.md

    pause
    ```

-- `tools\debug_city.py`: script to diagnose why a specific city is not returning data.
+- `tools\debug_municipality.py`: script to diagnose why a specific municipality is not returning data.

-- `tools\run_single_city.py`: re-runs the full ETL pipeline for a single city.
+- `tools\run_single_municipality.py`: re-runs the full ETL pipeline for a single municipality.

 - `tools\get_all_stations.py`: script to fetch metadata for all AEMET weather stations.
 Use this to update the list of stations (`stations.txt`) if AEMET adds or changes stations.

-- `tools\fetch_raw_json.py`: script to fetch raw JSON data for a given `city_id`.
+- `tools\fetch_raw_json.py`: script to fetch raw JSON data for a given `municipality_id`.

 - `Data Visualization.ipynb`: Jupyter notebook with visualizations of the collected data.
-It currently compares measured vs. predicted temperature and humidity for each city.
+It currently compares observed vs. forecast temperature and humidity for each municipality.

 <img src="images/example-dashboard.png" alt="Example Dashboard" width="500"/>